stripe/stripe-go/README.md

 }
 ```

-For any requests, bug or comments, please [open an issue](https://github.com/stripe/stripe-go/issues/new).
+For any requests, bug or comments, please [open an issue](https://github.com/stripe/stripe-go/issues/new) or [submit a pull request](https://github.com/stripe/stripe-go/pulls).